FutrOpenSource/FutrOSArchive/README.md

 # FutrOSArchive
-Archive of all FutrOS versions
+An Archive of all FutrOS versions including unsupported version